KokoDoko/kmeans-3dchart/README.md

 # 3D KMeans visualisation with Javascript

 KMeans is an algorithm that finds clusters in groups of data.
-These clusters can also later be used for training a model with classification.
+This can be used to label unclassified data - unsupervised learning.
+These labels can later be used for supervised learning.

 This experiment creates a 3D chart to visualise clusters in a nice way.
 Use the mouse to rotate the chart.

 ![chart](./chartanimation.gif)